manifold-systems/manifold/manifold-core-parent/manifold/README.md

      supported using this compilation model.

 * **`mixed`**: Compiles project resource types statically such as resource files, and compiles dynamic resource types dynamically such as Dark Java and dynamic structural interface bridges.
+Both compile-time and runtime binaries are included in your distribution.

     **Advantages**:
     * **Dynamic**.
 Supports features such as structural typing without having to build static bridges.
 Additionally,